saij19/Agri-Doc-Final-Year-Proj-/Part 1/README.md

 **Real Time Image Classification for plants**

-- Now we will use the earlier COCO models to do real time predictions , just make sure that a camera is plugged in.
+- Now we will use COCO models to do real time predictions , just make sure that a camera is plugged in.

         cd ~/jetson-inference/build/aarch64/bin/

-- Because the Nano is an embedded device, it is not nearly as powerful as a modern desktop or server built with a powerful graphics card.
-- NVIDIA has a training interface called DIGITS that makes training networks much easier.
 - We use “transfer learning” to retrain an existing network.
 When we do this, we just tweak the model’s parameters to optimize it to our own training data.
-- To begin, we first need to set up a swap space on our SD card so that we have more RAM to play with.

-        df -h

-        sudo fallocate -l 4G /mnt/4GB.swap
-        sudo chmod 0600 /mnt/4GB.swap
-        sudo mkswap /mnt/4GB.swap
-        sudo swapon /mnt/4GB.swap

-- Scroll to the bottom of this file and press ‘o’ to insert a new line and begin editing.
-Enter the following line:

-        /mnt/4GB.swap  none swap sw 0  0

 - Next, we need to capture images to create our datasets.
 I’ll be using 2 different sets of images, as I want my network to identify these categories: